MicrosoftDocs/winrt-api/windows.web.http/httpclient_postasync_1466488101.md

 ## -description

 Send a POST request to the specified URI as an asynchronous operation.
+For programming guidance for the [HttpClient class](/uwp/api/windows.web.http.httpclient), and code examples, see the [HttpClient](/windows/uwp/networking/httpclient) conceptual topic.

 ## -parameters